 Meaning can be expressed in practice of spiritual or religious beliefs, or through pursuit in an active cause that you believe in that can benefit others and or the greater good.

 Dr. Seligman, along with other researchers who study the construct of “happiness”, found that happy people strive to live more meaningful lives.

 Related: 6 Ways To Become Happy

-6. Work towards accomplishments
+6. Work towards goals and accomplishments

 Accomplishments that provide meaning and purpose improve happiness and well-being.
 Accomplishments are most valuable when they are pursued for intrinsic (internal motivations) verses extrinsic motivation (financial benefit).

 The happiest people strive for accomplishment, not for money or fame, but because they believed in what they were striving for, a “cause,” passion, or belief, and that is what motivated them to succeed or even excel.